raidernick/Shimmy2001/README.md

 ##CREDITS

-* Internal seats credit to: NoMrBond - Creative Commons BY 3.0 NZ
+* "Throne" credit to: NoMrBond - Creative Commons BY 3.0 NZ

 * Firespitter - Snjo - License: You may reuse code and textures from this mod, as long as you give credit in the download file and on the download post/page.
 Reuse of models with permission.
 No reselling.
 No redistribution of the whole pack without permission.
 UV map texture guides are included so you can re-skin to your liking.